Learning Task-Oriented Flows to Mutually Guide Feature Alignment in Synthesized and Real Video Denoising: Related Work

-\textbf{Video denoising.} Video denoising aims at removing noise to synthesize clean video sequences.
-Based on BM3D \cite{dabov2007bm3d}, VBM4D \cite{maggioni2012bm4d} presents a video filtering algorithm to exploit temporal and spatial redundancy of the video sequence.
-Some existing methods make use of the Recurrent Neural Network (RNN) to capture this sequential information.
-DRNNs \cite{chen2016drnn} first applies deep RNN for video denoising on the grady-scale images.
-However, the method seems to have difficulty to be extended to RGB images probably due to the difficulties of training RNN \cite{pascanu2013difficulty}.
+\textbf{Video denoising} aims at removing noise to synthesize clean videos.
+Based on BM3D \cite{dabov2007bm3d}, VBM4D \cite{maggioni2012bm4d} presents a video filtering algorithm to exploit temporal and spatial redundancy of a video.
+Early works~\cite{chen2016drnn} use recurrent networks to capture sequential information.
 Recently, BasicVSR++ \cite{chan2021basicvsrpp} improves the second-order grid propagation and flow-guided deformable alignment in RNN and extends video super-resolution to the video denoising \cite{chan2022basicvsrpp2}.
 In addition, some denoising methods adopt an asymmetric loss function \cite{vogels2018kpnn} to optimize the networks, or propose patch-based video denoising algorithm \cite{arias2018vnlb,davy2018vnlnet} to exploit the correlations among patches.
-For example, VNLB \cite{arias2018vnlb} is a patch-based empirical Bayesian video denoising algorithm.
-VNLnet \cite{davy2018vnlnet} combines a patch-based framework with DnCNN \cite{zhang2017dncnn} architecture by proposing a non-local patch search module in video denoising and fusing features by CNN.
-PaCNet \cite{vaksman2021patch} combines a patch-based framework with CNN by augmenting video sequences with patch-craft frames and inputting them in a CNN.
+PaCNet \cite{vaksman2021patch} combines a patch-based framework with CNN by augmenting video sequences with patch-craft frames.
 To further improve over patch-based methods, DVDnet \cite{tassano2019dvdnet} proposes spatial and temporal denoising blocks and trains them separately.
-To boost the efficiency, FastDVDnet \cite{tassano2020fastdvdnet} extends DVDnet \cite{tassano2019dvdnet} by using two denoising steps in the architecture which composed of a modified multi-scale U-Net~\cite{ronneberger2015u}, and it achieves fast runtimes.
+To boost the efficiency, FastDVDnet \cite{tassano2020fastdvdnet} extends DVDnet \cite{tassano2019dvdnet} by using two denoising steps which composed of a modified multi-scale U-Net~\cite{ronneberger2015u}.
+A few works also propose to improve performance with unknown noises by using self-supervised learning~\cite{sheth2021unsupervised, dewil2021self, dewil2022self}.
+Recently, ViDeNN \cite{claus2019videnn} proposes a blind denoising method trained either on AWGN noise or on collected real-world videos.
 VRT \cite{liang2022vrt} proposes a video restoration transformer with parallel frame prediction, and achieves the state-of-the-art performance in video denoising.
-However, this transformer-based method has a large model size and expensive computational cost.
-Moreover, the above methods cannot be directly used in our real-world video denoising setup as they only consider synthesized gaussian noise.
-Recently, ViDeNN \cite{claus2019videnn} proposes a blind video denoising method trained either on AWGN noise or on collected real-world videos.
-However, this method may have limited generalization ability as the training only considers the specific noise type presented in the training dataset.
-This can lead to potential issue when tested on different real-wold videos captured from different sensors under different conditions.
+Existing optical-flow-based methods~\cite{wang2019edvr,liang2022vrt,li2022flornn,chan2021basicvsrpp, yu2020joint} mostly did not consider the impact of noises on the flow estimation.
+However, it is known that most flow estimation networks tend to deteriorate under noise~\cite{xue2019toflow}.
+This can lead to wrong feature alignment.
+Although TOFlow \cite{xue2019toflow} learns the task-oriented flow, it neglects to further refine and exploit more compensation information when the flow is still not precise.
+To complete the discussion on existing video denoising works, we summarize the different setups in Figure~\ref{fig:diff}.